MrPixle2022/Documentaion/TypeScript/Prisma/CRUD.md

 });
 ```

-you will notice that the `userPreferences` though is supposed to be a separate model we were just able to define it inside the `create` options.
+you will notice that the `userPreferences` though is supposed to be a separate model we were just able to define it inside the `create` options for the `user`'s.

-it's worth knowing that relation models can are defined as objects which has `properties` that are similar to the method that exist on the model your using -`.user` in this case- but instead of being methods they are defined as nested objects, for example you have `connect`, `create` and `createMany`, each work similar to how they would using the normal methods, also there is `
+it's worth knowing that relation models can are defined as objects which has `properties` that are similar to the method that exist on the model your using -`.user` in this case- but instead of being methods they are defined as nested objects, for example you have `connect`, `create` and `createMany`, each work similar to how they would using the normal methods.

 > [!IMPORTANT] if you have an existing record you want to use in this new model, make use of the `connect` option.